wp-plugins/customericare-livechat/readme.txt

    * Russian
    * Hebrew

 If you want another language for the chat window please contact us on https://customericare.com!

+If you like the plugin, please [leave us a review](https://wordpress.org/support/view/plugin-reviews/customericare-livechat) on WordPress!

 == Installation ==